City-County Building (Indianapolis)

-The City–County Building is a 28-story building at 200 East Washington Street in downtown Indianapolis, Indiana, that houses the offices of the consolidated city-county government of Indianapolis and Marion County, Indiana, known as Unigov.
+The City-County Building is a 28-story municipal office building in downtown Indianapolis, Indiana.
+Completed in 1962, the high-rise houses several public agencies of the consolidated city-county government of Indianapolis and Marion County.
+Executive and legislative functions are carried out from the building; the county courts exited for a new courthouse in 2022.

 History

 The building opened in 1962 after two years of construction, at a cost of $22 million.
-The City-County Building was the first building in the city to be taller than the Soldiers' and Sailors' Monument, and was the tallest building in the city until 1970.
+The City-County Building is notable as the first building to surpass the height of the Soldiers' and Sailors' Monument.
+It remained the tallest building in the city until 1970.
 The building's total floor area covers 734447 sqft.

-Prior to its construction, Marion County offices were located in the Marion County Courthouse, which stood on what is now Richard G. Lugar Plaza on the south side of the City–County Building; the courthouse was demolished upon completion of the latter.
+Prior to its construction, Marion County offices were located in the Marion County Courthouse, which stood on what is now Richard G. Lugar Plaza on the south side of the City-County Building; the courthouse was demolished upon completion of the latter.
 Indianapolis city offices were located in the Indianapolis City Hall.

 Usage

-The City–County Building houses the Marion County Courts, headquarters of the Indianapolis Metropolitan Police Department, and the Indianapolis City-County Council.
+Several public agencies maintain administrative offices in the City-County Building, including the city's departments of business and neighborhood services, metropolitan development, parks, public works, and the Indianapolis Metropolitan Police Department.
+Until 2022, the building's east and west wings housed the Marion County Courts.

+The building's second-floor contains the Beurt R. SerVaas Public Assembly Room, which serves as the Indianapolis City-County Council chambers and a venue for public meetings of various boards and commissions.
 The office of the Mayor of Indianapolis is on the twenty-fifth floor of the building.
-An observation deck, open to the public, is accessible on the twenty-eighth floor of the building.
+A service elevator leads to a public observation deck on the twenty-eighth floor of the building.